You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 The Master of Arts in Teaching in Special Education is a 31-39-credit-hour program (varies by state) designed to prepare and support special educators in the field.
 The program develops Relay students to become culturally responsive and inclusive educators through an intentional, yet flexible, pathway composed of Foundations courses, Content Pedagogy courses, Clinical Practice courses, and a selection of Flex courses.

-In their Foundations courses, Relay students in this program will learn to establish culturally responsive and inclusive classrooms with specific inquiries into systems for instructional planning, teaching culturally and linguistically diverse students, and teaching exceptional learners.
+In their Foundations courses, Relay students in this program will learn to establish culturally responsive and inclusive classrooms with specific inquiries into systems for instructional planning, teaching multilingual students, and teaching exceptional learners.

 Academic Plans